Community and Justice Services

 Work Permit?

-The Community and Justice Services Ontario College Diploma program emphasizes alternatives to policing and prisons and teaches students skills to work with people and communities to address issues such as criminalization, poverty, affordable housing scarcity, food insecurity and immigration.
+The two-year Community and Justice Services Ontario College Diploma program emphasizes alternatives to policing and prisons and teaches students skills to work with people and communities to address issues such as criminalization, poverty, affordable housing scarcity, food insecurity and immigration.
 Through theory and practical experiences, the program teaches you to work with people and communities in ways that respect their inherent dignity and humanity.
 Learn to understand the historical, political and economic forces that create these social justice issues.

 Overview

-The Community and Justice Services Ontario College Diploma program emphasizes alternatives to policing and prisons and teaches students skills to work with people and communities to address issues such as criminalization, poverty, affordable housing scarcity, food insecurity and immigration.
+The two-year Community and Justice Services Ontario College Diploma program emphasizes alternatives to policing and prisons and teaches students skills to work with people and communities to address issues such as criminalization, poverty, affordable housing scarcity, food insecurity and immigration.
 Through theory and practical experiences, the program teaches you to work with people and communities in ways that respect their inherent dignity and humanity.
 Learn to understand the historical, political and economic forces that create these social justice issues.

 In this program, you develop skills such as critical analysis, advocacy, community organizing, group facilitation, conflict mediation, and individual support work with adults, youth and children.
 You learn the importance of addressing issues not just on an individual level, but also at a community-based level.
 Woven throughout the program is a commitment to human rights, social justice, and alternatives to policing and prisons.
-Study topics include:

 - Indigenous studies